arigo/BaroqueUI/README.md

-The special method ``OnControllersUpdate`` (note the plural) is called on all trackers that define it, either when the tracker touches one of the controllers, or used to touch it just before.
+The special method ``OnControllersUpdate`` (note the plural) is called on all trackers that define it, either when the tracker touches one of the controllers, or when it used to touch it just before.
 It is passed as argument an array of controllers that are touching now.
-That means that after both controllers leave a tracker, ``OnControllersUpdate`` is called once more with an empty array.
+(That means that after both controllers leave a tracker, ``OnControllersUpdate`` is called once more with an empty array.)

 Hovering event set